Richard Yates (novelist): Life and career

 Yates was born in Yonkers, New York, the son of Vincent Yates and Ruth Walden Maurer.
 He came from an unstable home; his parents divorced when he was three, and much of his childhood was spent in many different towns and residences.
 He first became interested in journalism and writing while attending Avon Old Farms School in Avon, Connecticut.
 After leaving Avon, Yates joined the Army, serving in France and Germany during World War II.
 By the middle of 1946, he was back in New York.

 Upon his return to New York City, he worked as a journalist, freelance ghost writer (briefly writing speeches for Attorney General Robert F. Kennedy) and publicity writer for Remington Rand Corporation.
 His career as a novelist began in 1961 with the publication of the well received Revolutionary Road.
-In 1962, he wrote the screenplay for a film adaptation of William Styron's Lie Down in Darkness, which has not yet been produced as of 2022.
+In 1962, he wrote the screenplay for a film adaptation of William Styron's Lie Down in Darkness, which had not yet been produced as of 2022.
 He subsequently taught writing at Columbia University, the New School for Social Research, Boston University (where his papers are archived), at the University of Iowa Writer's Workshop, at Wichita State University, the University of Southern California Master of Professional Writing Program, and at the University of Alabama in Tuscaloosa.

 In 1948, he married Sheila Bryant, the daughter of Marjorie Gilhooley Bryant and British actor Charles Bryant, who lived with Broadway actress and silent-film star Alla Nazimova from 1912 to 1925 during the height of her wealth and fame.
 Richard and Sheila Yates had two daughters, Sharon and Monica, before divorcing in 1959.
 His daughter Monica dated comedian Larry David and was the inspiration for Elaine Benes on David's sitcom Seinfeld.
 In 1968, Yates married Martha Speer and they had a daughter, Gina.
 A heavy smoker his entire life, in 1992 he died of emphysema and complications from minor surgery in Birmingham, Alabama.